nocobase/website/content/articles/self-hsosted-projects-list/index.md

 **Introduction**

-SigNoz is an open-source observability platform that natively supports OpenTelemetry, integrating logs, traces, and metrics into one solution.
+SigNoz is an open-source observability platform that natively supports OpenTelemetry, combining logs, traces, and metrics into a single solution.

-**Self-Hosted Highlights**
+**Self-Hosted Advantages**

-* **Data Privacy & Control**: SigNoz provides a locally deployed monitoring and log analysis solution, allowing users to control data storage and access permissions.
+* **Data Privacy & Control**: SigNoz offers a locally deployable monitoring and log analysis solution, allowing users to control data storage and access permissions.
-* **Customization**: Allows users to configure monitoring dashboards, alerts, and data visualization options as needed, offering powerful customization features.
+* **Customization**: Users can configure monitoring dashboards, alerts, and data visualization options as needed, providing powerful customization features.
-* **Maintenance Costs**: Requires users to handle hardware and software maintenance.
+* **Maintenance Costs**: Users are responsible for hardware and software maintenance.

 ## No.7：ToolJet